TheOdinProject/curriculum/foundations/git_basics/git_basics.md

 ### Introduction

 In this lesson, we'll cover common Git commands used to manage your projects and to upload your work onto GitHub.
 We refer to these commands as the **basic Git workflow**.
-When you're using Git, these are the commands that you'll use 70-80% of the time, so if you can get these down, you'll be more than halfway done mastering Git!
+When you're using Git, these are the commands that you'll use 70-80% of the time.
+So if you can get these down, you'll be more than halfway done mastering Git!

 ### Learning Outcomes
 By the end of this lesson, you should be able to do the following: